malakshaer/food-recipes/README.md

 ## Database Installation (MongoDB)

-1.Download and install MongoDB from the [official website]()
+1. Download and install MongoDB from the [official website]()

-2.Start the MongoDB server
+2. Start the MongoDB server

 ```sh
 mongod
 ```

-3.Create a new database called food-recipes
+3. Create a new database called food-recipes

 ```sh
 mongo
 > use food-recipes
 ```

-4.Create collections for the database.
+4. Create collections for the database.

 ```sh
 mongo